 Victorian Murder Mystery

-As a result, Staunton and three others— Alice Rhodes, Patrick Staunton and Elizabeth Staunton—were arrested on suspicion of murder.
-What the four had hoped would be overlooked as an insignificant and isolated death revealed a story of neglect, jealousy and vulnerability.
+Rasipuram As a result, Staunton and three others— Alice Rhodes, Patrick Staunton and Elizabeth Staunton—were arrested on suspicion of murder.
+What the four may have hoped would be overlooked as an insignificant and isolated death revealed a story of neglect, jealousy and vulnerability.

 News of the crime caused a sensation in the national press.
 The trial proceeded like a convivial entertainment for the privileged: society ladies drank champagne and consumed chocolates as they watched the trial unfold at the Old Bailey.

 Nobody came out of the story in a good light but the legal shambles of the trial did lead to the creation of the Court of Appeal.

 Harriet Staunton herself was born Harriet Richardson, daughter of a Reverend Richardson of Essex.
 Her father died when she was twelve.
 Her aunt had left her £5000 in a will (£500.000 today).
 Now Harriet would be viewed as an educationally-challenged young lady, possibly functioning somewhere on the autistic spectrum.
 At the trial, her mother described her daughter as ‘simple-minded’.